 Established in 2008, Una National Park is the youngest of the three national parks in Bosnia and Herzegovina.
-The park encompasses the Upper Una and Unac Rivers as well as the source of the famous Krka River.
+The park encompasses the Upper Una and Unac Rivers and is the source of the famous Krka River.

-The park protects and preserves a wide variety of features, from the area’s extraordinary flora and fauna to riverbank woodlands and waterfalls to cultural and archaeological and cultural sites.
+The park protects and preserves various features, from the area’s extraordinary flora and fauna to riverbank woodlands and waterfalls to cultural and archaeological and cultural sites.
 It’s Bosnia’s heritage, both natural and cultural, in a nutshell.

 As you might suspect, there are plenty of things to see and do in Una National Park.
-Situated along the border between Bosnia-Herzegovina and Croatia, the vast majority of the park lies in Bosnia and Herzegovina.
+The vast majority of the park lies in Bosnia and Herzegovina, situated along the border between Bosnia-Herzegovina and Croatia.
 It’s one of the country’s leading natural attractions.
 It’s arguably even the greatest one because of that accessibility from the ever-popular Croatia, which draws in thousands of additional visitors each year.

-Water is without question the park’s main attraction, the very reason the park exists and the source of its sheer beauty.
-Three rivers form the heart and arteries, the life and blood of Una National Park—the Upper Una, Unac and Krka Rivers.
+Water is the park’s main attraction, the very reason it exists, and the source of its sheer beauty.
+Three rivers form the heart and arteries, the life and blood of Una National Park—the Upper Una, Unac, and Krka Rivers.

-The namesake of the national park, the Una River is the most significant natural treasure in the area.
+The national park’s namesake, the Una River, is the most significant natural treasure in the area.
 Originating as a karst spring, the stream quickly swells and falls, featuring gorgeous travertine waterfalls—comparable to Croatia’s Plitvice Lakes.
 The river’s waterfalls are absolutely glorious and a major attraction.

 The Unac River, on the other hand, is of a very different nature.
-This exceptionally pure river is the first main tributary of the Una River, flowing through a gorge and filled with fish.
+This exceptionally pure river is the Una River’s first main tributary, flowing through a gorge and filled with fish.

-From more than 100 bird species and about 30 fish to various mammals, such as otters, bats, and deer, numerous animal species call the park home.
-Moreover, this is one of very few places in Europe where the continent’s three largest predators still roam: wolves, lynx, and bears.
+Numerous animal species call the park home, from more than 100 bird species and about 30 fish to various mammals, such as otters, bats, and deer.
+Moreover, this is one of the very few places in Europe where the continent’s three largest predators still roam: wolves, lynxes, and bears.

 In addition to all this natural wealth, there’s also a fascinating cultural-historical side to Una National Park and its surroundings.
-From archaeological sites and a number of fortresses to various religious buildings and medieval towns, culture and history buffs will definitely find something that tickles their fancy in this wonderful national park in Bosnia and Herzegovina.
+From archaeological sites and several fortresses to various religious buildings and medieval towns, culture and history buffs will find something that tickles their fancy in this beautiful national park in Bosnia and Herzegovina.

-All you have to do now is decide – what one of these national arks in Bosnia & Herzegovina will stop at first?Share
+All you have to do now is decide – what one of these national parks in Bosnia & Herzegovina will stop at first?Share